 PARANORMAL ACTIVITY: THE MARKED ONES

 Paranormal Activity: The Marked Ones follows on from the coda that was set up after the end credits of Paranormal Activity 4.
-It exists more as a pendant to the main saga than as a sequel.
-For one, it is credited as merely Being Based on Paranormal Activity by Oren Peli the announcement of a Paranormal Activity 5 for later in 2014 presumably means a return to regular continuity for the series.
+It exists more as a pendant to the main saga than as a full sequel.
+For one, it is credited as merely Being Based on Paranormal Activity by Oren Peli the announcement of a Paranormal Activity: The Ghost Dimension (2015) was a return to regular continuity for the series.
 It also retains many links to the rest of the series, including cameo appearances from Katie Featherstone, Micah Sloat and Molly Ephriam, while we also see copies of the videotapes that we see being made in the other films in the apartment.

 The Marked Ones marks the assumption of the directors chair by Christopher Landon who has written all of the other Paranormal Activity sequels.
-Christopher is the son of actor Michael Landon known here for I Was a Teenage Werewolf (1957) and elsewhere as a regular on tvs Bonanza (1959-73) and Highway to Heaven (1984-9).
+Christopher is the son of actor Michael Landon, known here for I Was a Teenage Werewolf (1957) and elsewhere as a regular on tvs Bonanza (1959-73) and Highway to Heaven (1984-9).
 Christopher Landon made his screenplay debut with Larry Clarks Another Day in Paradise (1998) and went onto write the likes of the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007), before making his directorial debut with Burning Palms (2010), an anthology of tales that deal with sexual taboo lines.
-Landon next went on to make Scouts Guide to the Zombie Apocalypse (2015) and Happy Death Day (2017).
+Landon subsequently went on to make Scouts Guide to the Zombie Apocalypse (2015) and Happy Death Day (2017).